With discounts galore and Taylor Swift, Alibaba eyes another record Singles' Day

 Pinduoduo will be also holding its own “Singles’ Day” events on the same day.

-The e-commerce upstart has signaled its intentions to break Alibaba and rival JD.com’s (JD.O) stronghold on wealthy Chinese shoppers, saying that half of the app’s users now hail from first- and second-tier cities.
+The e-commerce upstart has signalled its intentions to break Alibaba and rival JD.com’s (JD.O) stronghold on wealthy Chinese shoppers, saying that half of the app’s users now hail from first- and second-tier cities.

 Alibaba also faces challenges of a regulatory crackdown and a slowing economy, hurt by U.S.-China trade tensions.